Skip to main content

 The terms of office expire on 31 July in the year stated.

-• Professor Tina Düren, Chair, term of office 2025
+• Professor Tina Düren, Chair, appointed by Senate, term of office 2028

 • Professor Shasi Nandeibam, Faculty of Humanities & Social Sciences Representative, appointed by the VC and reported to Senate, term of office 2026

-• Professor Andrew Burrows, Faculty of Science Representative, appointed by the VC and reported to Senate, term of office 2025
+• Professor Kit Yates, Faculty of Science Representative, appointed by Senate, term of office 2028

 • Professor Patrick Keogh, Faculty of Engineering & Design Representative, appointed by the VC and reported to Senate, term of office 2026

-• Dr Soheil Davari, School of Management Representative, appointed by the VC and reported to Senate, term of office 2025
+• Dr Soheil Davari, School of Management Representative, appointed by Senate, term of office 2028

 In Attendance

 The Chair of this Committee is the Vice-Chancellor or a nominee.
-There are 4 members of academic staff to represent different academic disciplines, nominated by the Vice-Chancellor.
+There are 4 members of academic staff, one from each faculty and the School of Management.
+These are nominated by Deans to be recommended by the Senate Appointments Committee and ratified by Senate.
 One of these members may act as Chair to the Committee.

 Other members may be co-opted or invited to attend for specific meetings at the discretion of the Committee.